zer0lightning/oracle-cloud-kasm-vps/README.md

-# KASM Workspace VPS with Cloudflare WAF, Two Factor, and SSL Enabled.
+# KASM Workspace VPS with Cloudflare WAF, Two Factor, SSL Certificate and CrowdSec IPS

 ## What is KASM Workspace
 The Workspaces platform provides enterprise-class orchestration, data loss prevention, and web streaming technology to enable the delivery of containerized workloads to your browser.